Are you looking for a free, powerful, and easy to use communication hub where you can organize your team’s collaboration?

 Google Chat, on the other hand, leans more on its large ecosystem.
 When you’re faced with an issue, in most cases, you’ll be redirected to forums, help articles, or community threads, which can be hit or miss.

-True, there’s a lot of info out there, but sometimes you’ll have to dig through outdated posts to find the answers to your issues.
+There’s a lot of info out there, but sometimes you’ll have to dig through outdated posts to find the solutions to your issues.

 I mean, I get it, they are a huge company, but sometimes it can feel like you’re left to figure things out on your own, which is a bit inconsiderate, if you ask me.